MiRabbitOSr1/MiRabbitOSr1.github.io/index.md

     justify-content: center; /* Centers the video within the flex child */ }
   .flex-child video {
-    width: 30%; /* Reduces the video size to 30% of its original size */
+    width: 40%; /* Reduces the video size to 30% of its original size */
     height: auto;
     pointer-events: none; /* Prevents interaction with the video */ }
   @media (max-width: 768px) {
     .flex-child {
       flex: 100%;
-      margin: 10px 0;
     }
     .flex-child video {
-      max-width: 90%;
+      max-width: 60%;
       width: auto; /* Adjusts width to be more responsive on smaller screens */ }
   }